 As observed over the past few years, the stock market, inflation and cost of living can shift dramatically from day to day—so, sticking to a hard-and-fast rule for retirement withdrawals may be a thing of the past.

 Several factors can affect the balance of a person's retirement account, and anticipating how much you'll need to live comfortably each year is an imperfect art.
 Ultimately, it may not always make sense in practice to stick to an inflexible rule.

 Here are a few reasons why the 4% rule might be past its prime.

 1. People are generally living longer

 Americans today live much longer than previous generations on average.
-Today, a 65-year-old man has a
+This is known as

 Someone who lives well into their 90s could have a retirement that is far longer than 30 years—and the longer the retirement, the longer the money needs to last.
 If you make 4% inflation-adjusted withdrawals every year and you have a 35-year retirement, it's possible that your savings may run out.